maxleee/personal-site/posts/0-email-design-system.md

 To build our code base, I forked the standard Foundation for Emails starter project and made customizations for our brand in order to create a codebase that the whole team could use:

 - Modified and added our foundational styles in SCSS.
-- Built complex components like headers, footers, content pairs, and brand bars as partials that can added and customized to any email.
+- Built complex components like headers, footers, content pairs, and brand bars as partials that can be customized or added as-is to any email.
 - Added scripts in gulp to customize the build process including:
   - Italicizing common product names
   - Adding standardized link tracking to links